Yankees second baseman Gleyber Torres (25) with the hit in...

 All of those blows — two homers apiece by the clubs from the eighth through 10th innings — came off overtaxed relievers running on fumes.

-A similar script played out Friday night, but despite blowing a four-run lead, the Yankees survived this time, again getting to Emmanuel Clase and scoring two runs in the ninth inning in an 8-6 victory in front of 35,263 at Progressive Field.
+A similar script played out Friday night, but despite blowing a four-run lead, the Yankees survived this time, again getting to Emmanuel Clase and scoring two runs in the ninth inning in a wild 8-6 win in front of 35,263 at Progressive Field.

 Jon Berti pinch ran for Rizzo and went to third on a single by Anthony Volpe, who stole second.
-Austin Wells, who had homered in the second, struck out, but with the infield in, Alex Verdugo hit a soft grounder to short that Brayan Rocchio booted for an error.
+Austin Wells, who was dropped from fourth to eighth in the batting order and homered in the second to make it 3-1, struck out.
+But with the infield in, Alex Verdugo hit a soft grounder to short that Brayan Rocchio booted for an error.
 Berti scored for a 7-6 lead and Gleyber Torres smacked an RBI single to center for the same two-run advantage the Yankees took into the bottom of the ninth on Thursday night.

-Tommy Kahnle, who pitched 1 2/3 innings the night before, struck out Lane Thomas looking to begin the ninth but walked Jhonkensy Noel, who had tied Game 3 with a two-out, two-run homer off Luke Weaver in the ninth.
-Andres Gimenez flared a single to right, but Kahnle got Bo Naylor to fly softly to center and Rocchio to ground to second to end a game that was nothing short of bizarre in the late innings.
+Kahnle, who pitched 1 2⁄3 innings the night before and who appeared in five of the first seven playoff games, struck out Lane Thomas looking but walked Noel (who had flied out to the base of the leftfield wall against Mark Leiter Jr. in a three-run seventh, just missing a go-ahead three-run homer).
+Andres Gimenez flared a single to right, but Kahnle got Bo Naylor to fly softly to center and Rocchio to ground to second to end it.

-Bo Naylor led off with a line-drive double down the rightfield line and went to third on a grounder to short by Rocchio, but Steven Kwan popped to second for the second out.
-Leiter got David Fry to bounce one back to the mound, but he couldn’t control the ball, chased it toward the first-base line and eventually made an awkward scoop to Rizzo at first.
+After Cleveland moved within 6-5 in the eventh on Jose Ramirez’s RBI double and Josh Naylor’s two-run double off Clay Holmes, Bo Naylor led off the eighth with a double and went to third on a grounder to short by Rocchio, but Steven Kwan popped to second for the second out.
+Leiter got David Fry to bounce one back to the mound, but he couldn’t control the ball, chased it toward the first-base line and made an awkward scoop to Rizzo at first.
 Rizzo, trying to make a bread-basket catch, dropped the ball, which tied it at 6-6.
 Leiter was charged with an error.

 SUBSCRIBE